sderose/PYTHONLIBS/README.md

 * markdownToXML.py -- what it says.

-* mathUnicode.py -- provides somewhat easier access to the very many alternate Latin and Greek alphabets in Unicode, such as sans-serif bold.
+* mathAlphanumerics.py -- provides somewhat easier access to the very many alternate Latin and Greek alphabets in Unicode, such as sans-serif bold.
+Many of these are in the "Mathematical Alphanumeric Symbols" area, but other sets are supported as well.

 * sjdUtils.py -- very generally-applicable stuff, like indenting and escaping and unescaping XML, JSON; making Unicode and control characters printable, etc.